Big charities were more likely to pay a voluntary fundraising levy than smaller ones, a University of Stirling academic has found.

 Dr Rutherford said: "In order to ensure that the Levy is as fair as possible, the Fundraising Regulator should consider ways in which multiple years of fundraising expenditure are taken into account when assessing eligibility to pay the Levy.

 "Reputation is a critical element for charities building relationships with donors.
-The reputation of the sector can be affected by the actions of a small number of misbehaving charities, and the firmer focus on good fundraising practice and independent regulation is designed to build confidence in those charities who are taking their
+The reputation of the sector can be affected by the actions of a small number of misbehaving charities, and the firmer focus on good fundraising practice and independent regulation is designed to build confidence in those charities who are taking their responsibilities seriously.

 "Increased transparency - and the availability of data - makes checking up on the charities we support even easier."